MoDeNa-EUProject/MoDeNa/applications/PUfoam/foamAging/INPUTS.md

 ### Preparing foamAging.json
 The following key-pairs should be defined:
+- `modelType`: "homogeneous" model first estimates effective foam diffusivity using analytical model, and then simulates diffusion of blowing agents through foam. "heterogeneous" model represents foam as a series of parallel polymer walls separated by gas cells and simulates diffusion of blowing agents directly in this foam. ["homogeneous","heterogeneous"]
 - `numerics`:
     - `timeStart`: starting time (s)
     - `timeEnd`: end time (s)
+    - `progressTime`: determines spacing between outputs ["logarithmic","linear"]
-    - `numberOfOutputs`: how many times should the intermediate results be written
+    - `numberOfOutputs`: how many times should the intermediate results be written, used for linear progress of time
+    - `outputsPerOrder`: how many times we save per decade if we have logarithmic progress of time
+    - `numberOfOrders`: for how many decades we save in logarithmic progress of time - used to determine total number of outputs, assumes starting time is 0
-    - `wallDiscretization`: number of finite volumes in each wall
+    - `wallDiscretization`: number of finite volumes in each wall, used in heterogeneous model
-    - `cellDiscretization`: number of finite volumes in each cell
+    - `cellDiscretization`: number of finite volumes in each cell, used in heterogeneous model
+    - `foamDiscretization`: number of finite volumes in foam, used in homogeneous model
-    - `sheetDiscretization`: number of finite volumes in sheet, if it is used
+    - `sheetDiscretization`: number of finite volumes in sheet, if sheet is used
-- `sourceOfProperty`: when "DirectInput" is used, the property must be given in this file.
+- `sourceOfProperty`: when "DirectInput" is used, the property must be given in the input file.
 Otherwise, it will be loaded from the results of the specified given tool.
+You can obtain "BubbleGrowth", "Qmom0D", or "Qmom3D" results by running `./workflow_bubbleGrowth`, `./workflow_0D`, or `./workflow_3D` in foamExpansion application.
+The final state is always saved in `after_foaming.txt` file.
+"StrutContent" uses StrutContent surrogate model to estimate strut content based on foam density.
     - `foamDensity`: ["DirectInput","BubbleGrowth","Qmom0D","Qmom3D"]
     - `cellSize`: ["DirectInput","BubbleGrowth","Qmom0D","Qmom3D"]
-    - `gasComposition`: ["DirectInput","BubbleGrowth","Qmom0D","Qmom3D"]
+    - `gasComposition`: molar fractions are always normalized ["DirectInput","BubbleGrowth","Qmom0D","Qmom3D"]
     - `strutContent`: ["DirectInput","StrutContent"]
     - `wallThickness`: ["DirectInput"]
 - `foamCondition`:
-    - `foamHalfThickness`: half of foam thickness (m)
+    - `foamHalfThickness`: size of computational domain - half of foam thickness (m)
     - `inProtectiveSheet`: is foam enclosed in a sheet [true,false]
     - `sheetThickness`: thickness of the sheet, if it is used (m)
     - `agingTemperature`: temperature of aging (K)
     - `conductivityTemperature`: temperature of conductivity measurements (K)
     - `initialPressure`: initial pressure in foam (Pa)
-    - `initialComposition`:
+    - `initialComposition`: used when "DirectInput" was selected
         - `O2`: molar fraction of oxygen in initial foam
         - `N2`: molar fraction of nitrogen in initial foam
         - `CO2`: molar fraction of CO2 in initial foam